DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 }
 ```

-The loop goes though the list of lights, and computes how much diffuse is
+The loop goes though the list of lights, and computes the irradiance at the sample
-reflected back.
-Let's decompose this function to understand it bit by bit.
+position.
+Let's decompose this function together to understand it bit by bit.

 _cloud.frag.glsl_